-As technology becomes increasingly pervasive in our lives, there’s a growing need for skills in managing the digital world, and in understanding the social impact of computing and the big picture of how people and technology connect.
-Informatics focuses on putting information technology to work solving today’s problems in healthcare, privacy, security, education, poverty, and the environment.
-Your BS in Informatics will prepare you to develop technology solutions that address and anticipate the needs of today’s world.
+As technology becomes increasingly pervasive in our lives, theres a growing need for skills in managing the digital world, and in understanding the social impact of computing and the big picture of how people and technology connect.
+Informatics focuses on putting information technology to work solving todays problems in healthcare, privacy, security, education, poverty, and the environment.
+Your BS in Informatics will prepare you to develop technology solutions that address and anticipate the needs of todays world.

-A BS in Informatics prepares you for work in technology start-ups, health information systems, human-computer interaction, sustainability, and technology research, opening the door to such careers as:
+The IU Online Bachelor of Science in Informatics prepares you for work in technology start-ups, health information systems, human-computer interaction, sustainability, and technology research, opening the door to such careers as:

 - User experience designer